pithydon/furniture/README.md

 	description = "Wooden",
 	description_chair = "Wooden Chair", -- Not used in "furniture.register_stone".
 	description_stool = "Wooden Stool",
+	description_bench = "Wooden Bench", -- Only used in "furniture.register_wooden".
 	description_table = "Wooden Table", -- Not used in "furniture.register_wool".
 	tiles = {"default_wood.png"},
 	tiles_chair = {"default_wood.png"}, -- Only used in "furniture.register_wooden".